DanielCosme/Launch-School/written_assesment_study_notes.md

 Primitive values are called atomic values, they are immutable and indivisible.
 Their values can be reassigned in variables, but they don't change.

+Any operation performed on a primitive value returns a new primitive value.

 Types are how we differentiate primitive values.